 UU World Travelers – 2017 RE Summer Program

-Our Summer RE program “UU World Travelers” will be facilitated by Jackie Knake!
-Each week we will “tour” a different country, learning about the culture, religion and history through a variety of activities.
-The class will meet for eight consecutive Sundays beginning on July 2, and will run during the Sunday service in the Yellow Room.
-The curriculum is designed for K-5th grade youth.
-Youth in 6th-12th grades are invited to participate, assist, or attend the service.
-Preschool youth are welcome to attend with a parent.
-Childcare will be available in the Blue Room.
+This past summer, our RE program offered “UU World Travelers”.
+Each week we toured a different country, learning about the culture, religion and history through a variety of activities.
+The class met for eight consecutive Sundays beginning on July 2.
+The curriculum was designed for K-5th grade youth.
+Youth in 6th-12th grades were invited to participate, assist, or attend the service.
+Preschool youth were welcome to attend with a parent.
+Childcare was available in the Blue Room.